Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Conclusions

 \section{Conclusions}

-This paper presented a concurrent design optimization framework to identify the family-optimal size and multiplicity configuration of motor and battery modules that are shared within a family of electric vehicles, explicitly accounting for economy of scale effects.
-To this end, we devised a cost model capturing the influence of production volumes, energy cost, modules' size and multiplicity on the vehicle's Total Cost of Ownership (\ac{TCO}), and a powertrain model to account for its operations.
+This paper presented a concurrent design optimization framework to identify the optimal size and multiplicity of motor and battery modules that are installed within a family of electric vehicles, explicitly accounting for Economy of Scale (\ac{EoS}) effects on the resulting Total Cost of Ownership (\ac{TCO}).
+To this end, we devised a cost model capturing the influence of production volumes, energy cost, modules' size and multiplicity on the vehicle's \ac{TCO}, and a powertrain model to account for its operations.
 The resulting framework enables to compute minimum-\ac{TCO} vehicle family design solutions with global optimality guarantees.
-When applied to a real-world case-study for the design of the Tesla vehicle family, our methodology achieves a reduction of 3.5\% in the family \ac{TCO} compared to vehicle-tailored design solutions, whilst maintaining outstanding performance.
-However, the profitability of the approach ranges from a saving in family \ac{TCO} of 17\% for cheap energy prices and small production volumes to an increase of 2.3\% for very expensive energy and large production volumes, where the increase in production brought by sharing modules minimally reduces the production costs, due to the asymptotic behavior of the cost function.
+When applied to a real-world case study for the design of the Tesla vehicle family, our methodology achieves a reduction of 3.5\% in the family \ac{TCO} compared to vehicle-tailored design solutions, whilst maintaining a comparable level of performance.
+We showed that the profitability of the approach ranges from a reduction in family \ac{TCO} of 17\% for cheap energy prices and small production volumes to an increase of 2.3\% for very expensive energy prices and large production volumes.
+Even so, the approach is always beneficial to the vehicle manufacturer as it minimizes the production cost at the expense of the vehicles’ energy efficiency, while not requiring any particular cost investments.
 Overall, concurrent design optimization proved to be advantageous for a wide range of volumes and electricity prices, creating an opportunity to support the transition to electric mobility by substantially reducing the vehicle's upfront cost, one of the major factors hindering its adoption.

 This work opens the field for the following extensions: First, we aim to sophisticate the framework by incorporating the optimization of the transmission and more powertrain architectures.
-Second, we would like to assess the vehicles' environmental impact via life cycle analysis, and study the effect of its minimization on the design solutions.
+Second, we would like to assess the vehicles' environmental impact via life cycle analysis and study the effect of its minimization on the design solutions.